Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Actual Causality

 The question that arises in Example \ref{ex:switches} is: what are the causes of $\psi$ being true at $t=2$?
-Said in another way, what are the causes of the strapped individual being electrocuted at $t=2$? \citeauthor{batusov_situation_2018}'s proposal will consider $ini_{l_1}$ and $e_4$ as `achievement causes', and $e_2$ as a `maintenance cause'---`causes responsible for protecting a previously achieved effect, despite potential threats that could destroy the effect' \citep{batusov_situation_2018}---this given that we do not consider $e_3$ because it occurs at the same time as $e_4$.
-Considering factuality as an essential feature of a causal inquiry, the presence of $ini_{l_1}$ in the causes seems unacceptable.
-Factually, $ini_{l_1}$ plays no role in the truthfulness of $\psi$ at $t=2$.
-Definition \ref{def:direct_NESS} gives the sets $\{e_2,e_4\}$ and $\{e_3,e_4\}$ which union gives the answer $\{e_2,e_3,e_4\}$.
+Said in another way, what are the causes of the strapped individual being electrocuted at $t=2$? \citeauthor{batusov_situation_2018}'s proposal \citep{batusov_situation_2018} will consider $(ini_{l_1},-1)$ and $(e_4,1)$ as `achievement causes', and $(e_2,0)$ as a `maintenance cause'---`causes responsible for protecting a previously achieved effect, despite potential threats that could destroy the effect' \citep{batusov_situation_2018}---this given that we omit to consider $(e_3,1)$ in the comparison because it occurs at the same time as $(e_4,1)$ and thus requires definitions that handle concurrency.
+Considering factuality as an essential feature of a causal inquiry, the presence of $(ini_{l_1},-1)$ in the causes seems unacceptable.
+Factually, $(ini_{l_1},-1)$ plays no role in the truthfulness of $\psi$ at $t=2$.
+Definition \ref{def:direct_NESS} gives us the direct NESS-cause relations $C'\underset{W'}{\rightsquigarrow}(\psi,2)$ and $C''\underset{W''}{\rightsquigarrow}(\psi,2)$, where $C'=\left\{(e_2,0),(e_4,1)\right\}$ and $C''=\left\{(e_3,1),(e_4,1)\right\}$ which union gives the answer $\left\{(e_2,0),(e_3,1),(e_4,1)\right\}$.

-The interpretation given by \citeauthor{batusov_situation_2018} of Example \ref{ex:switches} is not the only possible divergent interpretation.
-We wondered whether answer $\{e_2,e_4\}$ was not more satisfactory given that, even if both $l_2$ and $l_3$ are true at $t=2$, the precedence of $l_2$ should be taken into account.
+The interpretation given by \cite{batusov_situation_2018} of Example \ref{ex:switches} is not the only possible divergent interpretation.
+We wondered whether answer $\left\{(e_2,0),(e_4,1)\right\}$ alone was not more satisfactory given that, even if both $l_2$ and $l_3$ are true at $t=2$, the precedence of $l_2$ could be taken into account.
 However, this intuition appears as conflating causality and responsibility.
-If we strictly limit ourselves to a factual causal inquiry as prescribed by \citeauthor{wright_causation_1985}, both $e_2$ and $e_3$ are causes of the truthfulness of $\psi$ at $t=2$.
-The intuition leading us to take into account the precedence of $e_2$ belongs to \citeauthor{wright_causation_1985}'s \textit{proximate-cause inquiry} and not to the causal inquiry.
-Indeed, once $e_2$ and $e_3$ are identified as causes, there is a policy choice for which the precedence of $e_2$ mitigates or eliminates the responsibility of $e_3$ for the final effect.
-We suspect that \citeauthor{batusov_situation_2018}'s choices---which led them to consider $ini_{l_1}$ as a cause---were influenced by this same intuition, but taken even further.
+If we strictly limit ourselves to a factual causal inquiry as prescribed by \cite{wright_causation_1985}, both $(e_2,0)$ and $(e_3,1)$ are causes of the truthfulness of $\psi$ at $t=2$.
+The intuition that would induce us to take into account the precedence of $(e_2,0)$ belongs to \citeauthor{wright_causation_1985}'s \textit{proximate-cause inquiry} \citep{wright_causation_1985} and not to the causal inquiry.
+Indeed, once $(e_2,0)$ and $(e_3,1)$ are identified as causes, there is a policy choice for which the precedence of $(e_2,0)$ mitigates or eliminates the responsibility of $(e_3,1)$ for the final effect.
+We suspect that \citeauthor{batusov_situation_2018}'s choices \citep{batusov_situation_2018}---which would lead them to consider $(ini_{l_1},-1)$ as a cause---were influenced by this same intuition, but taken even further.